 Honestly, I am not so sure about this one.
-Sorry but if I am coming out of the water and my Bandeau top is around my waist, I am going to do what I need to get it in place as fast as I can.
-Same goes with my bottom.
+Sorry, but if I am coming out of the water and my Bandeau top is around my waist, I am going to do what I need to get it in place as fast as I can.
+The same goes with my bottom.
 The idea of strutting across the beach, walk into a bathroom then make an adjustment will most likely get me arrested for flashing or public nudity.
 Don’t think so!

 6) DON’T forget the sunscreen.
 Really.
 It’s not worth it.

 Ouch!
 Yes, we’ve all been burnt before, but if you want to keep your skin soft and supple—and wrinkle-free!—you must, must, must slather on the sunscreen.
 You don’t want to risk melanoma—or having to uncomfortably shift in your seat 42 times during dinner later that evening.
 Read More http://www.glamour.com/fashion/2011/04/the-10-biggest-swimsuit-donts#ixzz1JLEXmvGu

 7) DON’T bring your super-high dancing shoes to the beach.

 In a word: impractical.
 Music-video vixens make it look easy, but there’s no way you can walk on the beach in those high heels.
 If it’s glitz and glamour you crave, just bedazzle your flips-flops to keep things comfy, chic and sane.

 Come on, ever been to South Beach?
 Platform High Heals is an accentual part of your Bikini wardrobe walking the Boardwalk.
 No, not my style and wonder whoever came up with it, why and what were they thinking but, South Beach wouldn’t be the same without it!
 It’s a girl opportunity to show it off like walking the Red Carpet.
 What else would you wear sandals or Flip Flops?